Aayush9029/Bolt/README.md

 > **Warning**
->  Bolt is currently in development and not yet ready for use.
-Check back later for alpha release, contributions are welcome.
+>  Bolt is currently in development, alpha testing is open.

 <p align="center">